stuffed date recipe easy mimouna

 Photo credit Sonya Sanford

-Mimouna is the Most Delicious Way to Celebrate the End of Passover
+Mimouna Is the Most Delicious Way to Celebrate the End of Passover

 Celebrate the end of Passover with these delicious Moroccan dishes.

 You may already be familiar with Mimouna, a Sephardic holiday that originated in Morocco and marks the end of Passover.
-On the night following the last day of Passover, the end of eight chametz-free days is celebrated with a feast of treats.
+On the night following the last day of Passover, the end of eight hametz-free days is celebrated with a feast of treats.
 In Morocco, neighbors travel to each other’s houses, it is customary to leave all doors open to welcome any possible guests.
 Tables are laden with symbols to ensure a good year: blossoming spring flowers, fish for abundance and fertility, and dates sweetened with honey to inspire an equally sweet life.
-The next day, festivities continue with barbecues, picnics, and large gatherings.
+The next day, festivities continue with barbecues, picnics and large gatherings.

 One of the most common dishes prepared for Mimouna is the crepe-like mufleta (or moufleta).
-You might also find nougat, fazuelos (a fried thin pastry), couscous-au-lait (sweet couscous with milk), almond cookies, marzipan, stuffed dates, and a variety of other sweet and savory baked goods.
+You might also find nougat, fazuelos (a fried thin pastry), couscous-au-lait (sweet couscous with milk), almond cookies, marzipan, stuffed dates and a variety of other sweet and savory baked goods.
 In recent years Mimouna’s popularity has expanded beyond North Africa and is even widely celebrated in Israel.

 I hope this year brings you your own Mimouna parties, or a chance to throw your own with these delicious treats.
-And for more Moroccan Jewish food, check out some of our favorite dishes.

 Ingredients

-• 20-30 large fresh dates (Medjool, Khadrawy, or Halawy)
+• 2030 large fresh dates (Medjool, Khadrawy or Halawy)

 • 1 cup toasted almonds

-• 1 cup toasted shelled pistachios
+• 1 cup toasted, shelled pistachios

 • 6 Tbsp honey

-• Pinch of salt
+• pinch of salt

 • 1 Tbsp ground cinnamon